John E. Woodward: Continued career

 Woodward served with the 29th Infantry at Fort Sheridan, Illinois from September 1901 to February 1902.
 He then returned to the Philippines, where he remained until May 1904.
 During this service, Woodward took part in the Moro Rebellion, including engagements in Surigao.
 After returning to the United States, Woodward served with the 29th Infantry at Fort Douglas from May 1904 to August 1907.
 He served in the Philippines again from August 1907 to September 1909, then was assigned to Fort Jay, New York.

 In September 1910, Woodward was relieved as commissary officer of the 29th Infantry and assigned to command the regiment's Company L, which he commanded at Fort Jay until September 1912.
-From September 1912 to February 1914, Woodward was aide-de-camp to Major General Thomas Henry Barry, commander of the Department of the East.
+From September 1912 to February 1914, Woodward served as aide-de-camp to Major General Thomas Henry Barry, commander of the Department of the East.
 When Barry commanded the Philippine Department from March 1914 to April 1916, Woodward continued to serve as his aide.
-In February 1915, Woodward received promotion to major in the 24th Infantry Regiment.
-From March to September 1915, he commanded Camp Eldridge in the Laguna province.
+In February 1915, Woodward received promotion to major in the 24th Infantry Regiment and, from March to September 1915, he commanded Camp Eldridge in the Laguna province.

 In September 1915, Woodward transferred to the 15th Infantry Regiment in Tianjin, China, and he subsequently commanded the U.S. Army garrison at Dongshan.
 He returned to the United States in May 1916, where he joined the 7th Infantry Regiment at El Paso, Texas.
 Woodward served on the Mexico–United States border during the Pancho Villa Expedition until July 1916, when he was assigned as adjutant of the Arizona District and posted to Camp Harry J. Jones in Douglas, Arizona.